AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ## JSON vs JavaScript

 To load chart configuration in JSON format you should use {api:anychart#fromJson}**.fromJson()**{api} method.
 Setting data using JSON format is very similar to the way of setting data in JavaScript.
 The name of every object in JSON configuration corresponds to the name of a method or parameter in JavaScript.
-Snippet below demonstrates configuration of the simplest chart.
+Snippet below demonstrates configuration of the simple chart.

 ```
   // JSON data